openmanuscript/minuscript/doc/scenes/spec.md

     - **email** The author's email address (required).
     - **phone** The author's phone number (required).
     - **website** The author's website (optional).
     - **addressLocality** String with "City, Country" (required).
-In the Case of the U.S. the country need not be present.
+In the Case of the U.S. the "Country" need not be present.
     - **addressRegion** State (optional).
-As needed, if the country has  entities such as states. included.
+As needed, if the country has  entities such as states.
     - **postalCode** Zip or other postal code (required).
     - **streetAddress** Street address (required).
     - Other valid `JSON` data may be present, but is not part of this    specification.